FranciscoTrigo/trigomijesBlog/content/posts/addsshkeytogithub/index.md

   - programming
 ---

-With this tutorial you will quickly learn how to generate and add your SSH keys to your GitHub account.
+With this tutorial, you will quickly learn how to generate and add your SSH keys to your GitHub account.
 <!--more-->

 ## Foreword

 A couple of years ago, GitHub changed some of their security policies and now you are not able to push (and sometimes pull) code to repositories with the normal username and password login method.
 You now need to use SSH keys.

 The method outlined here can work with Linux, Windows, Mac OS and probably other OSes too, but some of the commands and steps might differ a bit depending on your system.
-The good part is that what you learn here will also apply to when you need to access other services that use a similar aunthentication method!
+The good part is that what you learn here will also apply when you need to access other services that use a similar authentication method!

 ## Prerequisites